 - substitution such as sourcing composite stone benchtops with a lower percentage of silica

 - isolation of the hazard – using principles of safe work design to designate areas for tasks that generate dust and appropriate worker positioning during these tasks, using enclosures and automation to conduct dust generating tasks

 - engineering controls that minimise the risk of exposure to generated dust, for example, local exhaust ventilation, water suppression (wet cutting) or using tools with dust collection attachments

 - should a risk still remain; administrative controls, including good housekeeping policies, shift rotations and modifying cutting sequences

 - should a risk still remain; personal protective equipment including appropriate respiratory equipment (generally a minimum of a P2 efficiency half face respirator) and work clothing that does not collect dust.

 More than one control will normally be required to adequately protect workers.

 The workplace exposure standard

-Health monitoring for workers exposed to silica
+Health monitoring for workers exposed to crystalline silica

-Under the model WHS Regulations, PCBUs must provide health monitoring for workers if they carrying out ongoing work using, handling, generating or storing crystalline silica and there is a significant risk to the worker’s health because of exposure.
+Under the model WHS Regulations, PCBUs must provide health monitoring for workers if they carry out ongoing work using, handling, generating or storing crystalline silica and there is a significant risk to the worker’s health because of exposure.